liova99/levanotes.com/src/LevaNotes.Web/wwwroot/posts/2022/09/24/run-outlook-rule-once/run-outlook-rule-once.md

-# How To run Outlook rules once
+# How to run Outlook rules once

-I didn't found any "official" way.
-You could write you own macros, but this is not what someone want to do.
+I have not found an "official" way.
+You could write your own macros, but that's not something anyone wants to do.

-I found a easy workaround which you may apply.
+I have found a easy workaround that you may apply.

-So create you rule
+So, create you rule

 ![RulesWizard-Outlook](RulesWizard-Outlook.webp)

-Click "Next" till the last page
+Click "Next" until the last page

 Then!